Flushed contact lenses are big source of microplastic pollution

 Researchers tracked them to waste water treatment plants, where they discovered the lenses fall apart but do not degrade.

-The plastic particles either flow out into the ocean, or become part of sewage sludge, which is often applied to land as fertilizer.
+The plastic particles either flow out into the ocean, or become part of sewage sludge, which is often applied to land as fertiliser.
 Runoff then brings these contaminants back to the oceans.

 Tiny fish and plankton can mistake microplastics for food.